takaya1337/takaya1337.github.io/htb/en/02/index.md

 <img src="https://takaya1337.github.io/htb/assets/02/11-getuserspn.png">
 </p>

-Allright, we got the hash for Administrator.
+Alright, we got the hash for Administrator.
 The password is only a `hashcat` away.
 <br>
 <br>